2019 Lighthouse Lecture Series

 Saturday, September 21, 4 p.m. – Nik Epanchin on Point Arena Light Station Renovation 2008-2010

-Saturday, November 16, 4 p.m. – Jeanne Jackson on Mushrooming
+Saturday, November 16, 4 p.m. – Jeanne Jackson on The Fascinating World of Fungi

 Saturday, December 21, 4 p.m. – Lisa Mortimeyer-Giacomini on Superfoods on our Coast – Hunting, Gathering, Cooking, Preserving

-Admission to all lectures is $5 per person, with the proceeds benefiting the Point Arena Lighthouse Keepers, Inc. To make reservations or for more information on our lecture series and other special events, see our Calendar of Events or call the Lighthouse at 707-882-2809 extension 1.
+Admission to all lectures is $5 per person (except October 19 lecture by Judy Bryan Mello, see details in Future Lectures below), with the proceeds benefiting the Point Arena Lighthouse Keepers, Inc. To make reservations or for more information on our lecture series and other special events, see our Calendar of Events or call the Lighthouse at 707-882-2809 extension 1.

 Spotlight On Our Next Lecture